jeroenpeeters/thesis/README.md

 - Required resources should be accessible.
 - Narrow the the scope as much as possible.
 You will be an expert in a subject in which the committee is not.
 "The more you narrow the field, the better and more safely you will work."
 - Six-month thesis: Topic should be clearly defined, contemporary.
 Sources are locally available and accessible.
+- What is a scientific thesis?
+  - "The research deals with a specific object, defined so others can identify it."
+  - "The research says something that hasn't been said about this object, or revises the things that have already been said from a different perspective."
+  - The research is useful to others.
+It advances our general knowledge.
+  - "The research provides the elements required to verify or disprove the hypothesis is presents, and therefore it provides the foundation for future research."

 # Todo